-We determined that the following categories of our products were in-scope products for 2022: (1) point-of-care veterinary diagnostic instruments; (2) practice management and diagnostic imaging systems; (3) biological materials testing and laboratory diagnostic instruments; (4) diagnostic, health-monitoring products for livestock, poultry and dairy; (5) products that test water for certain microbiological contaminants; (6) human point-of-care electrolytes and blood gas analyzers; and (7) PCR test kit to detect COVID-19.
+We determined that the following categories of our products were in-scope products for 2024: (1) point-of-care veterinary diagnostic instruments; (2) practice management and diagnostic imaging systems; (3) biological materials testing and laboratory diagnostic instruments; (4) diagnostic, health-monitoring products for livestock, poultry and dairy; (5) products that test water for certain microbiological contaminants and (6) human point-of-care electrolytes and blood gas analyzers.

-For a further discussion of our products, see our Annual Report on Form 10-K for the fiscal year ended December 31, 2022 (the "Annual Report").
+For a further discussion of our products, see our Annual Report on Form 10-K for the fiscal year ended December 31, 2024 (the "Annual Report").
 The information contained in the Annual Report is not incorporated by reference into our Form SD or this Conflict Minerals Report and should not be considered part of our Form SD or this Conflict Minerals Report.